|1986 E Harder Rd, Ritzville, WA, US|

 (projects i'm involved in)

 Project: Columbia Basin Permaculture

-Posted by sheila grace almost 5 years ago
+Posted by sheila grace over 5 years ago

 Welcome to the CBP property plant database.
 From this view it looks a bit sparse.
 No worries, we like a good challenge; like to think of it as Eden in Hell: Permaculture in a Dry Climate.